vdojnov/4D-Documentation/4D Classes/4D Classes Cheat Sheet.md

 	C_LONGINT($3)
 	C_REAL($4)

-    // Calls Person class for firstName, lastName and age.
-Used Super() before This.GPA!
+    // Calls superclass Person for firstName, lastName and age.
+Use Super() before This.GPA!
 	Super($1;$2;$3)
 	This.GPA:=$4
 ```